DCrawley94/nc-teaching-resources/lunch_and_learn/kids_learning_to_code/notes.md

 Preschool/Reception:

-- At age 4/5 children should start to build an understanding of rudimentary mathematics (spatial reasoning, comparisons, repeating patterns) and be engaging in creative play.
+- At age 4/5 children should start to build an understanding of rudimentary mathematics (spatial reasoning, comparisons, repeating patterns), among other things and be engaging in creative play.
 - If your child is regularly attending a nursery then they should have targeted activities to facilitate this development but you can do this at home as well.

 Primary: